 AI could be used to predict when and where a power outage may occur and then send alerts via cell phone or computer to the people who could best fix it so that they can head off any problems.

-Artificial intelligence can also help us strategize about new forms of renewable energies, like wind farms, which would require complex installations around certain geographic areas (Zdravkovic).
+Artificial intelligence can also help us strategize about new forms of renewable energies, like wind farms, which would require complex installations around some geographic regions (Zdravkovic).

 Many challenges come with the new technology of Artificial Intelligence.
-Different types of AI’s cannot communicate with each other, and consequently, we have several isolated networks (Bainbridge).
+Different types of AI’s cannot communicate, and consequently, we have several isolated networks (Bainbridge).